The Quick Guide to Creating a Unique Unity Ceremony

-Hopefully this gets your mind thinking about unity pieces.
+Hopefully, this gets your mind thinking about unity pieces.
 As with everything else in the ceremony, the most important part is that you two are present and engaged.
-You don’t need this to make your marriage, so if you’re going to add a unity piece, be certain that it completely represents the both of you!
+You don’t need this to make your marriage, so, if you’re going to add a unity piece, ensure that it completely represents the both of you!

 Have your unity piece ready and need some help with other elements of your ceremony?
-Check out our post here on actually useful tips for writing your wedding vows.
+Check out our post here for some really useful tips for writing your wedding vows.

 Book Your Ceremony